Department Joint BS/MS Degree Program

 How Long Does the Program Take to Complete

-Since the program allows for a maximum of nine credits of course work to count towards both degrees, students need to complete at least 30 credits (thesis or non-thesis option.)
+Since the program allows for a maximum of nine credits of course work to count towards both degrees, students need to complete at least 30 credits thesis or 33 non-thesis option (30 credits for non–thesis students entering Fall 2019 or later.)
 Note that the types of courses that can be taken vary by degree program.
 Depending on the program, students will be able to finish within one year if they are enrolled as a full-time student.
 Students who successfully complete their M.S. degree within one year after their B.S. degree, will also be presented with a certificate of recognition for their achievement.